githnow/Google-Apps-Script-ScriptSync/README.md

 | getTemplateScriptFiles                       | Fetches a list of template files (script_id of the template is defined in the script properties, default template id is set to the library's id). |
 | assignTemplate                               | Initializes the class and sets the ID of the template script as the data source.                                                                  |

-\* - makes changes the script file
+\* - makes changes to the script file

 <a name="methods_class"></a>